 Housing is a human right

-Project lead Julie Nelson said the Government’s announcement this morning to increase investment in Housing First services is positive news for the 1,450 people who will benefit from this funding.
+The Government’s announcement to increase its investment in Housing First services across New Zealand is positive news for the additional 1,044 people and families who will benefit from the funding.